sparql-generate/sparql-generate/sparql-generate-website/src/site/markdown/get-started.md

 ### Evaluating a query over a SPARQL Dataset

-Part of the SPARQL GENERATE query execution consists in evaluating a SPARQL 1.1 `SELECT *` query over a RDF Graph, or a SPARQL Dataset.
+Part of the SPARQL-Generate query execution consists in evaluating a SPARQL 1.1 `SELECT *` query over a RDF Graph, or a SPARQL Dataset.
 Exactly like in SPARQL 1.1.
 The corresponding parameters are `inputModel` or `inputDataset`.
 To instantiate a `Dataset`, which is the Jena class for a SPARQL Dataset, one may use:

 ```java
 DatasetFactory.create(Model model);